-Two methods were used: an Internet study, in which visitors to the website of a large-format Swedish newspaper were invited to complete an online questionnaire; and a postal population study.
+Two methods were used: an Internet study.
+Visits to a large-format Swedish newspaper website were invited to complete an online questionnaire and a postal population study.

 Of 1,167 people who clicked on the web banner, 595 responded, with a response rate of 52%.
 The point prevalence of hyperacusis in this group was 9%.

 The postal group consisted of 987 people, of which 589 responded (response rate 60%), and the point prevalence was 8%.

 The participants were not asked if they had ever sought a medical opinion regarding their hyperacusis.
 Incidence data for hyperacusis do not appear to have been reported anywhere.

 A coincidence between the tinnitus complaint and hyperacusis experiences has been widely noted.